ongyx/mangadex/README.md

 This section attempts to document changes in the spec from version to version.

-Legend:

-- ⭕: bugfix, probably won't break existing code
-- ❗: minor change, may break existing code
-- 💥: major change, will break existing code
+### 5.0.13

+- Changed name of endpoint `/cover/{id}` from `get-cover-id` to `get-cover`.
+  Code relying on calls to `CoverApi.get_cover_0` will have to use `CoverApi.get_cover` instead.

-### 5.0.12 (Latest)
+### 5.0.12

-- ❗ Added endpoint `/cover/{id}`.
+- Added endpoint `/cover/{id}`.
   Given a cover UUID, it returns the filename of the cover.
-- ❗ Added endpoint `/cover`.
+- Added endpoint `/cover`.
   This can be used to search for manga covers by manga id.

 ### 5.0.8

-- ❗ Removed status code 204 from endpoint `/manga`.
+- Removed status code 204 from endpoint `/manga`.
-- ❗ Added endpoint `/manga/{id}/aggregate`:
+- Added endpoint `/manga/{id}/aggregate`:
   Given a manga UUID, it returns a summary of the volumes in the manga.
   Any chapter without a volume is grouped under the key `N/A`.
-- ❗ Added status code 204 to endpoints
+- Added status code 204 to endpoints
   `/group`,
   `/chapter`,
   `/user/follows/manga/feed`,
   `/list/{id}/feed`,
   `/author`,
   `/manga/{id}/feed`,
   `/user/follows/group`,
   `/user/follows/user` and
   `/user/follows/manga`.

 ### 5.0.7

-- ❗ Added param `order` to endpoint `/author`: specifies whether to return results in `asc`ending or `desc`ending order.
+- Added param `order` to endpoint `/author`: specifies whether to return results in `asc`ending or `desc`ending order.

-- ❗ Added endpoint `/manga/read`:
+- Added endpoint `/manga/read`:
   Given a list of manga UUIDs, it returns an array of chapter UUIDs marked as read (requries login)

-- 💥 The properties `title`, `altTitles` and `description` in MangaAttributes are now of type LocalizedString (localized string mapped to 2-5 letter language code)
+- The properties `title`, `altTitles` and `description` in MangaAttributes are now of type LocalizedString (localized string mapped to 2-5 letter language code)

-- 💥 The property `tags` in MangaAttributes now has items of type Tag.
+- The property `tags` in MangaAttributes now has items of type Tag.

-- ❗ Added properties `name`, `description` and `group` to TagAttributes.
+- Added properties `name`, `description` and `group` to TagAttributes.
   The former's two types are LocalizedString, the latter's type is string.

 ### 5.0.5